 Two bikes are allowed per bike rack, and space is available on a first-come, first-served basis.
 No bikes will be allowed inside the bus.

-- Single seat, two-wheeled bicycles, measuring not more than 69.5 inches long, 40 inches high, and 29 inches wide at the handle bars, and with a wheel diameter not in excess of 28 inches, will be permitted on the bike rack.
+- Single seat, two-wheeled bicycles, measuring not more than 69.5 inches long, 40 inches high, and 29 inches wide at the handle bars, and with a wheel diameter of 20 inches to 29 inches and up to a 44 inch wheel base, will be permitted on the bike rack.
 No “mopeds” are allowed.

 - Cyclist is responsible for loading and unloading the bicycle from rack.
 The bus operator will not be permitted to assist the cyclist.

 - There is no bike permit required to use the racks.
 Just load your bike and go!

 - There is no additional cost required to load your bike onto the racks.

 - RTA is not responsible for bikes left on or damaged while on the bike racks.

 - Folding bikes may be taken on board buses if they are folded.

 CHILDREN AND BIKE RACKS